electronicvisions/brainscales2-demos/fp_pynn_introduction.rst

     neuron_type = pynn.cells.HXNeuron(**neuron_parameters)

     # save the configured neuron in the population 'pop'
-    pop = pynn.Population(numb_neurons, neuron_type)
+    pop = pynn.Population(n_neurons, neuron_type)

 The spikes of all neurons that have been stored in populations can be recorded.
 Furthermore, it is also possible to record the membrane potential of a single neuron.
 Consequently, for this purpose the population must have a size of one.

 .. warning::